codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_on

-Use wsrep replication.
+Use write-set replication.
 When switched ``OFF``, no changes made in this session will be replicated.

 .. code-block:: ini